braintree/popup-bridge-android/README.md

 3. Create a native mobile app that opens the checkout in a WebView
 4. Integrate the PopupBridge library
 5. Collect device data
     - To help detect fraudulent activity, collect device data before performing PayPal transactions.
-This is similar to collecting device data with our [native Android SDK](https://developers.braintreepayments.com/guides/paypal/vault/android/v2#collecting-device-data) with a few differences:
+This is similar to collecting device data with our [native Android SDK](https://developers.braintreepayments.com/guides/paypal/vault/android/v2#collecting-device-data), and you will need to implement a method in your native app for sending device data.
-        1. Rather than the entire data collector, you can add just PayPalDataCollector to your app, e.g. `compile 'com.paypal.android.sdk:data-collector:2.4.2'`
-        2. Implement methods in your native app depending on whether you are doing one-time payments or vaulted payments.
 See the [Android code snippet for PayPal + PopupBridge](popupbridge-paypaldatacollector-android.md)
 6. Profit!

 ## Author